 A touch of Vietnam in Lübeck

 What do I really like about Lübeck?
-Our city is shaped by people who use their own cultural background to create something completely new within its centuries-old walls.
-Fortunately, this has always been the case.
-Fresh ideas and goods, new trends and techniques came to the city with traveling merchants and craftsmen from many parts of the world.
+Our city is shaped by people who, with their own cultural backgrounds, create something entirely new within its centuries-old walls.
+Thankfully, this has always been the case.
+Fresh ideas and goods, new trends and techniques arrived in the city with traveling merchants and craftsmen from many parts of the world.

-For the Lübeck ZWISCHENZEILEN I visit Mong Studio at Fleischhauerstraße 48 today and talk to the owners Doan Trang Nguyen and Linh An Tran.
-Mother and daughter with Vietnamese roots, creative partners, two women from Lübeck with a great flair for translating traditional Vietnamese and Asian designs into a modern design language.
-Two women who combine the best of two worlds and are thus in line with the many people who have shaped the face of Lübeck.
+For the Lübeck ZWISCHENZEILEN Today I'm visiting Mong Studio at Fleischhauerstraße 48 and speaking with the owners, Doan Trang Nguyen and Linh An Tran .
+Mother and daughter with Vietnamese roots, creative partners, two Lübeck natives with a keen sense for translating traditional Vietnamese and Asian designs into a modern aesthetic.
+Two women who combine the best of both worlds, placing them alongside the many who have shaped Lübeck's character.

 Free space and serenity